BurkovBA/BurkovBA.github.io/content/blog/2022-06-25-1/index.md

 ## Motivation: Nyquist-Shannon (Kotelnikov) theorem

 Suppose that you have a WAV file.
-It basically contains sound pressures, measured 44100 times a second.
+It basically contains sound pressures, measured 44 100 or 48 000 times a second.

-Why 44 100?
+Why 44 100/48 000?

 Suppose that you want to recover harmonics of frequencies 1 Hz, 2 Hz, 3 Hz, ... up to 20 kHz (more or less the upper threshold of what a human ear can hear).
 Each harmonic of your sound of frequency $\omega_i$ is described by 2 variables: amplitude $A_i$ and phase $\phi_i$.